kubernetes/minikube/enhancements/proposed/20200424-scheduled-shutdown/20200424-scheduled-shutdown.md

 ## Goals

 * The ability to schedule a pause or shutdown event
-* The ability to defer or update the scheduled event
+* The ability to defer the scheduled pause or shutdown event
 * "minikube start" transparently clears pending scheduled events

 ## Non-Goals

-* Automatically idle detection.
-This is a related, but complimentary idea.
+* Automatic idle detection: This is a more advanced, but complimentary idea, that would keep users from having to invoke a keep-alive command.
+It is possible to create using the same mechanisms, but is beyond the scope of this proposal.

+* Automatic re-activation: This is significantly more advanced, particularly for the scheduled shutdown case.
+It would be possible to create this, but it to is out of scope for this proposal.

 ## Design Details